Skip to Content

 Fun Facts About Penguins

-Before I show the vintage penguin illustration I’ll share some of the fun facts I learned about Penguins from my son’s quizzes.
+Before I show the vintage penguin illustration, I’ll share some fun facts I learned about Penguins from my son’s quizzes.

-• Penguins are flightless, they have flippers for swimming rather than wings for flying.
+• Penguins are flightless, with flippers for swimming rather than wings for flying.

 • You will never find penguins and polar bears in the same place.
-Penguins live south of the Equator and Polar bears only in the far north.
+Penguins live south of the Equator, and polar bears live only in the far north.

-• There are 17 species of Penguins the largest being Emperor penguins and the smallest Little Blue (Fairy) Penguins.
+• There are 17 species of Penguins, the largest of which are Emperor penguins and the smallest of which are Little Blue (Fairy) Penguins.

-• Penguin’s black and white plumage serves as camouflage while swimming.
-The black plumage on their back is hard to see from above, while the white plumage on their front looks like the sun reflecting off the surface of the water when seen from below.
+• The penguin’s black and white plumage serves as camouflage while swimming.
+The black plumage on their back is hard to see from above, while the white plumage on their front looks like the sun reflecting off the water’s surface when seen from below.

-• The fastest species of penguin is the gentoo penguin, which can swim at up to 22mph.
+• The fastest penguin species is the gentoo penguin, which can swim up to 22mph.

 • All but two species of penguins breed in large colonies of up to one thousand birds.

-• It varies by species, but many penguins will mate with the same member of the opposite sex season after season.
-Often they also return to the same nesting site year after year.
+• It varies by species, but many penguins mate with the same member of the opposite sex season after season and often return to the same nesting site year after year.

-• Both the males and females care for their young for several months until the chicks are strong enough to hunt for food on their own.
+• Both the males and females care for their young for several months until the chicks are strong enough to hunt for food independently.

 The Free Vintage Penguin Illustrations

-To download the vintage penguin illustration just click the title above the penguin picture.
-The image should automatically download to your computer and will be of a higher resolution.
+To download the vintage penguin illustration, click the title above the penguin picture.
+The image should automatically download to your computer and be of a higher resolution.

 1. Emperor Penguin Illustration